 The Audit Unit tested ten permittee files maintained by both Finance and Properties and determined that only one permittee accurately reported the number and identity of its customers to both divisions.
 Additionally, the audit found that eight of the ten permittees reported more customers to Finance than were reported to Properties.
-Furthermore, one permittee had underreported its customers and associated gross revenues to both Finance and Properties.
-The underreporting had lasted for 44 months and involved over \$1,000,000 in gross revenues.
-The underreporting resulted in nonpayment of contractually required opportunity fees to MDAD in the amount of \$72,000.
-The audit further revealed that MDAD had initially elected not to impose any penalties or applicable interest charges, as outlined in the Permittee Agreement, for the failure to completely and accurately report all of its gross revenues derived from MDAD operations.
-After subsequent discussions with MDAD staff, they decided to impose penalties and interest.
+The audit also revealed that one permittee had underreported its customers and associated gross revenues to both Finance and Properties.
+The under reporting had lasted for 44 months and involved over \$1,000,000 in gross revenues.
+The underreporting resulted in non-payment of contractually required opportunity fees to MDAD in the amount of \$72,000.

-These circumstances highlight the need for MDAD to develop and implement more robust internal controls to help mitigate and deter the risks related to permittees self-reporting their gross revenues.
-In addition, MDAD is formalizing a process to track any waiver of penalties and interest charges for under reported revenues.
+The audit further revealed that MDAD had elected not to impose any penalties or applicable interest charges, as outlined in the Permittee Agreement, for the failure to completely and accurately report all of its gross revenues derived from MDAD operations.
+These circumstances indicate the need for MDAD to develop and implement more robust internal controls to help mitigate and deter the risks related to permittees self-reporting their gross revenues.
+In addition, MDAD was asked to formalize a process regarding the waiver of penalties and interest charges for under reported revenues and applicable commissions.